11ty/eleventy-plugin-template-languages/jsx/README.md

 ```

 This 11ty template gets `name` and `content` from the passed-in `data` object.
 Since `content` is a string of HTML, you pass it through the
 `dangerouslySetInnerHTML` to get it into the result.
-If that string comes from an untrusted source, you might want to "purify" it (to prevent XSS.)

 Why the `import` on the first line?
 It's needed to tell the toolchain where to get the functions that do the node processing behind-the-scenes. `esbuild` has ways of setting this, but `tsx` only supports this for TypeScript in `tsconfig.json`.
 If `tsx` would support the correct [`esbuild` flag](https://esbuild.github.io/content-types/#auto-import-for-jsx), we could skip this line when not using TypeScript.